gruntwork-io/helm-kubernetes-services/charts/k8s-service/README.md

 this field contains the public DNS endpoint of the associated load balancer resource in the cloud provider.
 In this case, we have an AWS ELB instance, so this endpoint is the public endpoint of the associated ELB resource.

-Eagle eyed readers might also notice that there is an associated `NodePort` on the resource.
+**Note:** Eagle eyed readers might also notice that there is an associated `NodePort` on the resource.
 This is because under the hood, `LoadBalancer` `Services` utilize `NodePorts` to handle the connection between the managed load balancer of the cloud provider and the Kubernetes `Pods`.
 This is because at this time, there is no portable way to ensure that the network between the cloud load balancers and Kubernetes can be shared such that the load balancers can route to the